 - Free anti-plagiarism report

 - Appreciated by thousands of clients.
 Check client reviews

-According to Stobart (2016) there are two main elements that create brand power brand value and brand meaning and by providing both the elements the consumer’s search costs reduce impacting the consumer’s choice towards a particular product.
-This further builds trust and understanding between the brand and consumer and increases consumer’s association with the brand.
+According to Stobart (2016), there are two main elements that create brand power brand value, and brand meaning and by providing both elements the consumer’s search costs reduce impacting the consumer’s choice towards a particular product.
+This further builds trust and understanding between the brand and consumer and increases consumers’ association with the brand.

 The monolithic Chanel brand has created a sensation and ad ability to connect with and relate with the consumer’s designated brand values.
 The brand founder Gabriel Coco Chanel has herself been the pioneer of the fashion industry whose personality and outlook have created the foundation for strong brand identity.